awsdocs/amazon-personalize-developer-guide/doc_source/API_DescribeDatasetImportJob.md

 # DescribeDatasetImportJob<a name="API_DescribeDatasetImportJob"></a>

-Describes the dataset import job created by [CreateDatasetImportJob](API_CreateDatasetImportJob.md), including the import job status\.
+Describes the dataset import job created by [ CreateDatasetImportJob ](API_CreateDatasetImportJob.md), including the import job status\.

 ## Request Syntax<a name="API_DescribeDatasetImportJob_RequestSyntax"></a>